 Dwelling on Legal Over Medical

-Your car accident doctor, AMS doctor, or workers’ compensation doctor, doesn’t want to hear about your personal injury claim.
-This is partially because their focus is your health, and they think yours should be too.
-It is also partially because many doctors don’t like dealing with the courts.
+Your car accident doctor, AMS doctor, or workers’ compensation doctor, usually doesn’t want to hear about your personal injury claim.
+This is partly because their focus is your health, and they think yours should be too.
+It is also partly because many doctors don’t like dealing with the courts.
 Either way, you should focus on their medical advice.
-If they think you are trying to milk the system that will show up in medico-legal exam report.
-Your compensation lawyer and your medical legal doctor don’t need to interact at this stage.
+If they think you are trying to milk the system that will show up in the medico-legal exam report.
+Your compensation lawyer and your medical-legal doctor don’t need to interact at this stage.

-If you have a reason to doubt doctor, or medical legal doctor, do speak up calmly with explanation of the reason why you disagree.
+If you have a reason to doubt a doctor, or medical-legal doctor, do speak up calmly with an explanation of the reason why you disagree.
 It can be difficult to disagree and be cooperative at the same time.
 The best way to deal with it is to seek advice from your lawyer on how to handle situations like this.
-If you found yourself facing a tricky situation like this, please be sure not do:
+If you found yourself facing a tricky situation like this, please be sure not to do:

 Don’t Argue with Your Doctors